semanticClimate/assisted-literature-review/README.md

 The learning points covered allow for familiarity with AI tooling for literature search and as a package that can be reused by students and researchers.
 The learning package already exists as a fully documented workflow, with existing CoLab Notebooks — all deposited in Zenodo with DOIs.
 The intention is to give participants experience and methodologies to evaluate and integrate AI LLM RAG into their workflows.
 AI is evolving so fast that focusing on one set of fixed components in a tech stack is not possible, instead the focus is on concept and evaluation.

-Course units are:

-* Designing your AI LLM RAG assisted literature review and good practice;
-* Named entity recognition;
-* Summarisation;
-* Corpus creation, and text and data mining;
-* Image classification;
-* LLM RAG use with PDFs and with HTML.

 The focus for the class is a scoping literature review.
 The results of the AI Assisted Literature Review workflow taught in the class are a literature review report, including: a textual summary, summaries of papers as a data table, the complete full-text articles downloaded, a reproducible and replicable CoLab Notebook with all the software and code used in the review.
 The resulting content package can be used in papers, reporting, dashboards, CI pipelines, and for further data analysis.

 **Audience:** Researchers, librarians, publishers

 Level: (Beginner, but suitable for all levels)

 **Requirements:** Run Google ColLab in a browser.
-See: [https://colab.research.google.com/](https://colab.research.google.com/) A Google account to run CoLab Jupyter Notebooks (if this is not possible users can run Notebooks in their own environments \- but please check with course organisers for support).
-Have a GitLab account (other Git versions can be used \- GitLab or Codeberg, etc. Contact course organisers in advance if this is required.)
+See: [https://colab.research.google.com/](https://colab.research.google.com/) A Google account to run CoLab Jupyter Notebooks (if this is not possible users can run Notebooks in their own environments \— but please check with course organisers for support).
+Have a GitLab account (other Git versions can be used \— GitLab or Codeberg, etc. Contact course organisers in advance if this is required.)
+It is also required to obtain some free to use API keys.

 ## Course Learning Objectives